Coherent Springer theory and the categorical Deligne-Langlands correspondence

-Recall that $\Hcat=\Coh(\cZ/\GG)$ denotes the affine Hecke category, $\Haff$ denotes the affine Hecke algebra, $kW_a$ denotes the group ring of the extended affine Weyl group, and that $\GG = G \times \G_m$.
-We will assume that $G$ is a reductive algebraic group with simply connected derived subgroup throughout the section.
-We begin by quoting the following celebrated theorem by Ginzburg, Kazhdan and Lusztig. \begin{thm}[Ginzburg-Kazhdan-Lusztig] Let $k$ be an algebraically closed field of characteristic 0, and assume that $G$ has simply connected derived subgroup.
-Then there is an equivalence of associative algebras $\Haff \rightarrow K_0(\Hcat) \otimes_{\Z} k$, compatibly with an identification of the center with $K_0(\Rep(\GG)) \otimes_{\Z} k$.
-Likewise, there is an equivalence of associative algebras $kW_a \simeq K_0(\Coh(\cZ/G)) \otimes_{\Z} k$ with center $K_0(\Rep(G))$. \end{thm} \begin{proof} The only difference between our statement and that in \cite{KL} \cite{CG} is their Steinberg stack is the classical stack $\pi_0(\cZ)/\GG$, which has no derived structure.
+In this section, we will show that the trace decategorification of the mixed affine Hecke category $\Hcat^\mix$ is the affine Hecke algebra $\Haff$, while the trace decategorification of the affine Hecke category $\Hcat$ is a derived variant of the group algebra of the extended affine Weyl group $kW_a$.
+We assume that $G$ has simply connected derived subgroup until Section \ref{not sc}, where we remove the assumption.

+We begin by quoting the following celebrated theorem by Ginzburg, Kazhdan and Lusztig. \begin{thm}[Ginzburg-Kazhdan-Lusztig] Let $k = \bQl$ or $\mathbb{C}$, and assume that $G$ has simply connected derived subgroup.
+Then there is an equivalence of associative algebras $\Haff \rightarrow K_0(\Hcat^\mix) \otimes_{\Z} k$, compatibly with an identification of the center with $K_0(\Rep(\GG)) \otimes_{\Z} k$.
+Likewise, there is an equivalence of associative algebras $kW_a \simeq K_0(\Hcat) \otimes_{\Z} k$ with center $K_0(\Rep(G))$. \end{thm} \begin{proof} The only difference between our statement and that in \cite{KL} \cite{CG} is their Steinberg stack is the classical stack $\pi_0(\cZ)/\GG$, which has no derived structure.
 On the other hand, we are interested in $\cZ/\GG$ which has better formal properties.
 The statement follows from the fact that the Grothendieck group is insensitive to derived structure, i.e. the ideal sheaf for the embedding $\pi_0(\cZ)/\GG \hookrightarrow \cZ/\GG$ acts nilpotently on any coherent complex.
-Finally, note that while the statement of Theorem 3.5 of \cite{KL} and Theorem 7.2.5 in \cite{CG} are made for $k = \C$, the proofs do not employ topological methods and apply to any algebraically closed field of characteristic zero. \end{proof}
+Finally, note that while the statement of Theorem 3.5 of \cite{KL} and Theorem 7.2.5 in \cite{CG} are made for $k = \C$, the proofs do not employ topological methods and apply to the isomorphic field $\bQl$. \end{proof}

-We combine the above theorem with Corollary~\ref{actual theorem} to arrive at the following main theorem. \begin{thm} Assume that $G$ has simply connected derived subgroup over an algebraically closed field $k$ of characteristic 0.
+For the remainder of the section, we let $k = \bQl$ or $\C$.
+We combine the above theorem with Corollary~\ref{actual theorem} to arrive at the following main theorem.
+We will remove the simply connectedness assumption in Section \ref{not sc}. \begin{thm} Assume that $G$ has simply connected derived subgroup.
 There is an equivalence of algebras, and an identification of the center: